Jarre-ing experiences

 The first track, Ethnicolor, is a psychedelic, Vangelistic (Vangelisian?) excursion quite unlike anything Jarre had produced before.
 The clarity of arrangement makes a welcome return, the digital sampling and recording technology used on the album providing a crisper frequency response than Magnetic Fields’ wall of low-pass-filtered arpeggiating synths.
 The sound palette is further expanded with live drums passed through gated reverb in classic mid-80s style.
 Slap bass even makes an appearance, and surprisingly it actually works.
 The only downside to the track is that the early melody is played through a vocal sample that sounds like “tit”, an embarrassing and obvious gaffe which schoolboy me found hard to take.
 30 years later: shrug.

-The next track, Diva, featured Laurie Anderson on vocals, and begins with a languorous introduction, followed by a more frenetic workout propped up by african-style drumming and guitar.
+The next track, Diva, features Laurie Anderson on vocals, and begins with a languorous introduction, followed by a more frenetic workout propped up by african-style drumming and guitar.
 Anderson’s voice outputs glossallalia that is by turns seductive and manic.
 The result is, once again, excellent.

 There follows the title track, a piece of excellent synth funk(!), to my ears reminiscent (but legally distinct, you understand) of Herbie Hancock’s Rockit (cough even down to the music video).